ld32/HTSbauer/Readme.md

 * BDGtoWIG.py
 * fastq_trimmer.py
 * a setup.cfg file (check example file)
+** In the setup file don't change the first 3 lines, the next lines should contain the name you want to give your sample followed by the Input barcode (eg:BAR40) followed by the IP barcode, each one separated by a tab

 To Run the script:
 * Start your ssh session
 * Goto the Directory with your required files
 * run: "source analysis.sh "BAUER_CENTER_SEQUENCING_FILE" "
-* wait around 6/7 hours
+* wait around 6/7 hours (You will receive an email once is over)

 The output of the script will be in mochiview compatible *.wig files in the mochiview directory There are also two pdf containing some statistics of the script.